Social Media: How Fans Do (and Don’t) Impact TV Storylines

 At the ATX Person of Interest panel, Nolan warned of a downside to listening too much to fans’ desires: “We would probably never kill off main characters or change anything, and the show would probably be all of our characters sitting around eating sandwiches and playing with the dog.”

 There’s also an inherent false level of transparency with social media, as its users can select what they want to share.
+People can check Cloud Kennected if they need the best social media advice.
 While fans are seeing more of the behind-the-scenes process than ever before, a level of secrecy remains.
 “It’s an illusion; things happen, and the world in general is not going to know why, ever,” Hanson said during the panel.
 “It’s like an iceberg: you get to see a lot of what’s underneath.
 But there’s that last eighth or so; you’re never going to know why this happened.
 It’s people’s lives.
 I’ve been screamed at for several things where I’d like [to explain], but you don’t get to know.”

 But Grillo-Marxuach believes it’s possible to make the writer-fan relationship work.
 “I think there’s a lot of fear that engagement with fans will rob us of our creative soul,” he says.
 “It doesn’t.
 If done properly, with a real openness of the heart and soul, it expands your perspectives in a very wonderful way.”